ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 This results in a limited number of possible exchanges (AXFR/IXFR) with a small number of IP addresses and an implementation MUST enable filtering policies: it should only respond to queries that are required to do zone transfers.
 That list includes SOA queries and AXFR/IXFR queries.

-The HNA SHOULD drop any packets arriving on the WAN interface that are not issued from the DM.

 # Public Homenet Reverse Zone {#sec-reverse}

 Public Homenet Reverse Zone works similarly to the Public Homenet Zone.